Behodler/pyrotokens3/README.md

 The intent here was to give traders an immediate stake in the success of the Behodler protocol, similar to loyalty points earned in traditional retail stores.
 Early adopters benefit the most since subsequent trade by other users increases the value of existing PyroToken holders.
 There was no explicit mechanism for users to mint PyroTokens.
 Instead, trade on Behodler was required.

-The drawback to this approach was the gas cost of minting up, burning and then transferring a pyroToken in the span of a trade.
+The drawback to this approach was the gas cost of minting up, burning and then transferring a PyroToken in the span of a trade.
 When coupled with other features of Behodler 1 such as ephemeral minting of Scarcity, the gas cost of a trade on Behodler 1 exceeded all other popular AMMs.

 ## V2